BeeAlarmed/kettlerUSB2BLE/README.md

 - Zwift now works on both Windows and Android
 - Added logging to Web-UI: All logging info will be forwarded to the Web-UI console

+## Works with Swift

+## Works with Kinoomaps

+- Add Devive
+- Select Bike Trainer or Home Ergometer
+- Scroll down and select 'FTMS'
+- Choose add device
+- You should see poser, speed, heart rate and RPM in the App
+- Click save / add device
 ___